 Road-rail crossings are never a welcome obstacle for drivers and passengers, even for most rail buffs.
 When we’re eager to get moving but left idle watching a row of passing railcars roll by, it’s easy to forget how important trains are for fuelling our economy.

 So, where are these trains heading?
 Many of those travelling through the Lower Mainland pass through the Township of Langley, City of Langley, Surrey and Delta on their way to Deltaport.
-Demand for trade travel along the Roberts Bank Rail Corridor (RBRC) continues to grow as the area becomes an increasingly important hub for international trade and, in turn, a central component of the Pacific Gateway program, which was recently explored in a blog.
+Demand for trade travel along the Roberts Bank Rail Corridor (RBRC) continues to grow as the area becomes an increasingly important hub for international trade.

 Luckily, there is a plan in motion to handle such a massive influx of traffic.

-A unique collaboration of 12 public and private sector partners, including the Ministry of Transportation and Infrastructure, are teaming up on nine construction projects designed to send vehicles up, over and around many of the busiest train crossings along the corridor.
+A unique collaboration of 12 public and private sector partners, including the Ministry of Transportation and Infrastructure, have teamed up on nine construction projects designed to send vehicles up, over and around many of the busiest train crossings along the corridor.
 For example, eight new vehicle overpasses will significantly reduce wait times and prevent clogged roads, and the improved flow will also make roads safer.

-You may have already driven on the first of these new overpasses.
-Delta’s 41B Street Overpass opened late last year and a new 80th Street Overpass, also in Delta, will have its official opening at the end of June.
+You may have already driven on some of these overpasses, Delta’s 41B Street Overpass and a new 80th Street Overpass, also in Delta.
 Where is most of the action taking place along the corridor?
-In Langley, the Mufford/64th Avenue at Highway 10 project is in pre-construction phase.
-And the “combo project” in Surrey and Langley, consisting of three separate overpasses, is the program’s largest centralized construction initiative.
+In Langley, the Mufford/64th Avenue at Highway 10 project and the “combo project” in Surrey and Langley, consisting of three separate overpasses, is the program’s largest centralized construction initiative.